wiremock/wiremock-pact/README.md

 }
 ```

-## Mappings metadata - Set provider in mapping
+## Mappings metadata

+This tool uses the [metadata](https://github.com/wiremock/spec/blob/main/wiremock/wiremock-admin-api/schemas/stub-mapping.yaml) of WireMock mappings when generating Pact JSON.

-You can adjust any mappings file like this to specify the provider of a mapping in its [metadata](https://github.com/wiremock/spec/blob/main/wiremock/wiremock-admin-api/schemas/stub-mapping.yaml) field:
+You can adjust any mappings file like this to specify the **provider**:

 ```diff
 {